Revisiting thermodynamics in computation and information theory: Some Basic Aspects of Computation Theory

 \item After that the driver inserts 10 bucks, the machine jumps by two steps and moves to the state $q_4$ from state $q_2$.

-\item Finally, the driver inserts its last 5 bucks, the machine moves to its final state $q_5$.
+\item Finally, the driver inserts its last 5 bucks, and the machine moves to its final state $q_5$.
 The toll gate opens up.
-We assume that the driver provides that exact amount else the machine responds abort and restart the process. \end{itemize}
+We assume that the driver provides that exact amount else the machine responds to abort and restart the process. \end{itemize}

 The state diagram with all the combinations is shown in Fig.~\ref{fig1}.
 Here, the state $q_5$ is depicted by two circles.
-The two circle state represents the final state of the system (or the halt state).
+The two-circle state represents the final state of the system (or the halt state).
 Now, if the machine reaches this state, the gate will open otherwise the gate remains closed.
 In this case, one can observe that the machine only has to remember the state where it belongs at any instant of time.

-Finite automata have a great impact in different field of studies which includes computer science, biology, mathematics, logic, linguistics, engineering, and even in philosophy.
-Finite automaton has a wide scale of applications in computer science like designing hardware, designing of compilers, network protocols, and in computation.
+Finite automata have a great impact on different fields of study which include computer science, biology, mathematics, logic, linguistics, engineering, and even philosophy.
+Finite automaton has a wide scale of applications in computer science like designing hardware, designing compilers, network protocols, and in computation.